 Dolby Vision HDR does what it should do by enhancing and refining colors, black levels, and whites without completely changing the look and feel of the film's original presentation.
 As I mentioned the biggest improvement most folks will see with this disc is the baked-in hot whites and blooms.
 That shot of Ray climbing down from the crane - not only can you see his face but the red of machinery and the blue shipping containers comes to life instead of being washed out by hot white light.
 The coloring still favors the washed-out look but there's more nuance with golden tones giving the image some warmth - but not too much.
 The image still maintains a cooler quality to it like it takes place in early fall.
 Blacks are deep and inky without any crush allowing the image to maintain some welcome three-dimensional depth.
 As I said, flipping between discs, it's a night and day improvement with this native 4K disc easily blasting the old Blu-ray into dust.
 I honestly have very high hopes now for Minority Report and what 4K UHD could offer that film.

-Not only does War of the Worlds enjoy a terrific native 4K transfer but it gets the added bonus of a new Dolby Atmos audio mix that crushes the original 5.1 mix.
+Not only does War of the Worlds enjoy a terrific native 4K transfer but it gets the added bonus of a new Dolby Atmos audio mix that leaves behind the original 5.1 mix.
 The film's quiet moments at the beginning where Ray and Robbie are playing catch is a beautifully subtle mixing allowing for sides, rears, and verticals open up the space allowing the sound of the wind to whip through the chainlink fence and the sheets on the clothesline.
 But then damn, when that lightning strike sequence hits this Atmos track roars to life, giving startling pinpoint overhead presence with intense LFE with each and every strike.
 It was like being in the theater watching this for the first time!
 Likewise when the first tripod emerges from the ground and its sonic bellow foreshadows its the deployment of its death rays -- it's great stuff!
 The 5.1 DTS mix was already impressive but this Atmos track just kicks everything up a notch in all the right places.
 Dialog is clean and clear throughout, John William's atmospheric score comes through brilliantly.
 Levels are spot on but I suggest for maximum impact you crank it a little just for the fun of it.
 This was a track I wanted to play LOUD because I wanted to - not because it was mixed soft to begin with.

 No new bonus features were crafted for this release.
 All materials are found on the included standard Blu-ray.